PawelKapusta/VideoSummary/.ai/db-plan.md

-# Final Database Schema for YTInsights
+# Final Database Schema for VideoSummary

-This document outlines the comprehensive database schema for the YTInsights application, designed for PostgreSQL and Supabase.
+This document outlines the comprehensive database schema for the VideoSummary application, designed for PostgreSQL and Supabase.

 ## 1. Tables and Data Structures